pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 Given a 3D model of a real-world environment, you can map gaze and head-pose data from Neon into the 3D model.
 This allows you to visualize the observers trajectory and how they direct their gaze within the scene.

-In this guide, we'll show you how to do this using data from Neon + Reference Image Mapper (RIM) and the 3D model of your choice.
-If you're not already familiar with our RIM enrichment, be sure to check out [the RIM documentation](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/).
+In this guide, we'll show you how to do this using data from Neon + Reference Image Mapper and the 3D model of your choice.
+If you're not already familiar with our Reference Image Mapper enrichment, be sure to check out [the Reference Image Mapper documentation](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/).

-## Transforming Poses From RIM Data
+## Transforming Poses From Reference Image Mapper Data

-For context, our RIM enrichment uses 3D features of a scene to map gaze onto a reference image.
-Under the hood, RIM builds a sparse 3D model of the environment and calculates camera poses relative to it.
+For context, our Reference Image Mapper enrichment uses 3D features of a scene to map gaze onto a reference image.
+Under the hood, Reference Image Mapper builds a sparse 3D model of the environment and calculates camera poses relative to it.
 However, the origin, scaling, and orientation of the coordinate system for these camera poses is arbitrary (e.g., they are not specified in meters or feet).
-Thus, building a transformation between the RIM model and a user-supplied model can enable richer visualizations and open up a wealth of analysis possibilities.
+Thus, building a transformation between the Reference Image Mapper model and a user-supplied model can enable richer visualizations and open up a wealth of analysis possibilities.

 ![Depiction of the sparse 3D model produced by our Reference Image Mapper](./rim_3d_model.png)
-<font size=2><b>Figure 1.</b> The white dots on this image (statue of <a href="https://en.wikipedia.org/wiki/Theodor_Koch-Grunberg">Theodor Koch-Grünberg</a>) represent key points of a sparse 3D model built from a RIM enrichment scanning recording.
-The model is used by RIM to calculate scene camera positions in an arbitrary coordinate system.</font>
+<font size=2><b>Figure 1.</b> The white dots on this image (statue of <a href="https://en.wikipedia.org/wiki/Theodor_Koch-Grunberg">Theodor Koch-Grünberg</a>) represent key points of a sparse 3D model built from a Reference Image Mapper enrichment scanning recording.
+The model is used by Reference Image Mapper to calculate scene camera positions in an arbitrary coordinate system.</font>

-By placing a stationary AprilTag marker with a known size, position, and rotation, in a RIM-enriched recording, we can determine a transformation that aligns the camera poses to your coordinate system.
+By placing a stationary AprilTag marker with a known size, position, and rotation, in a Reference Image Mapper-enriched recording, we can determine a transformation that aligns the camera poses to your coordinate system.

 The AprilTag marker only needs to be present in one recording, to compute the transformation.
 It can then be applied to all other recordings from that Enrichment.